joshenoy/sathyabh.at/content/blog/2013-08-01-hellforge-my-desktop-after-a-long-time.md

 ![KrC4JcB.png][23]

-Over the past few months, I&#8217;ve been playing most of the games at 1080p at high, if not max details.
-Then again, I don&#8217;t play too demanding games (read: no to most FPS), so it&#8217;s all good.
+Over the past few months, I've been playing most of the games at 1080p at high, if not max details.
+Then again, I don't play too demanding games (read: no to most FPS), so it's all good.
 You can catch some of my <a href="https://www.youtube.com/user/SathyaSJBhat" target="_blank" rel="noopener noreferrer">gameplay videos on YouTube</a>.

 Some more notes:

-  * <span style="line-height: 13px;">I&#8217;m running Windows 8 on this build, and it&#8217;s been pretty good with no hassles or other problems</span>
+  * <span style="line-height: 13px;">I'm running Windows 8 on this build, and it's been pretty good with no hassles or other problems</span>
   * Some existing components were re-used:
       * The monitor, Dell UltraSharp U2312HM
       * The mouse, Logitech G400
       * I thought I could reuse my laptop hard drive, but that was not possible.
-      * I don&#8217;t have any optical drives &#8211; haven&#8217;t used any optical media for a while.
+      * I don't have any optical drives - haven't used any optical media for a while.
 Want game, grab from Steam.
 The last 2 games that I bought from Flipkart( Borderlands 2, Grid 2) were SteamWorks titles.
 Most EA stuff can be grabbed from Origin
-      * I don&#8217;t have a proper speaker system as such, but I use Sharkoon Xtatic 5.1 headset that I won
+      * I don't have a proper speaker system as such, but I use Sharkoon Xtatic 5.1 headset that I won
   * Synergy is great for controlling both the laptop & desktop without going insane in switching between 2 sets of input devices.
-  * I&#8217;ll probably post the software that I use at a later stage
+  * I'll probably post the software that I use at a later stage
-  * Despite the 3(!) case fans, the GPU fan, the CPU fan & the PSU fan, system is quite silent and you&#8217;ll hardly hear any fan noise.
+  * Despite the 3(!) case fans, the GPU fan, the CPU fan & the PSU fan, system is quite silent and you'll hardly hear any fan noise.

 Questions/comments? let me know!
 The full picture set is <a href="https://plus.google.com/photos/102438636933093151901/albums/5841334607223534849" target="_blank" rel="noopener noreferrer">available on G+, btw</a>.

-(PS: In case you&#8217;re wondering why &#8220;Hellforge&#8221; &#8211; most of my device hostnames are sourced from <a href="https://diablo.gamepedia.com/Lore_Summary" target="_blank" rel="noopener noreferrer">Diablo lore</a>, Hellforge is <a href="https://diablo.gamepedia.com/Hellforge" target="_blank" rel="noopener noreferrer">no exception</a>.)
+(PS: In case you're wondering why "Hellforge" - most of my device hostnames are sourced from <a href="https://diablo.gamepedia.com/Lore_Summary" target="_blank" rel="noopener noreferrer">Diablo lore</a>, Hellforge is <a href="https://diablo.gamepedia.com/Hellforge" target="_blank" rel="noopener noreferrer">no exception</a>.)

  [1]: https://lh4.googleusercontent.com/-haKdxYf3H_0/URCW4IwI-nI/AAAAAAAACEs/Wq8C66Zh6RU/s681/IMG_20130204_191325.jpg
  [2]: https://lh6.googleusercontent.com/-6NKmQtCYE48/URCW4GOqOKI/AAAAAAAACEs/yH8VYoWAMOs/s908/IMG_20130204_211956.jpg